 Gun Laws

-Was a die-hard liberal, ban-the-guns girlie for most of my life.
-I was really scared of guns.
-I took a class on gun safety and handling and shot guns for the first time in 2024.
+Why: Banning guns seemed like the most obvious solution to gun violence, and I was really scared of guns.
+Then, I took a class on gun safety and handling and shot guns for the first time in 2024.
 It made me realize how crucial basic gun safety knowledge is and how complex a skill it is to be able to shoot safely and well.
-It made me even more scared of guns, but not because they were foreign now.
-Because I felt the true power and the responsibility that comes with owning one.
+I am now even more scared of guns, but not because I don’t understand them.
+Because I do.

-At some point, I realized that the Second Amendment was intended to keep citizens armed so that, should the government become tyrannical, they could fight back.
-In a time where the government is absolutely well on its way to authoritarianism and tyranny, I am grateful we can own guns in this country.
+The Second Amendment was intended to keep citizens armed so that, should the government become tyrannical, they could fight back.
+It was also intended to democratize the miltary, which didn’t happen as we have a standing paid military and have for many years.
+However, in a time where the government is well on its way to full authoritarianism and tyranny, I am grateful we can own guns in this country.

 Birth Control

-Started tracking basal body temperature and my cycle when I was 28 and have been successfully using that and condoms as contraception since, minus the two freakish blips at 29 and 30, but that was spirit commanding biology.
+Started tracking basal body temperature and my cycle when I was 28 and have been successfully using that and condoms as contraception since, minus the two freakish blips at 29 and 30, but that was spirit commanding biology… truly.

 I believe all hormonal birth control and copper IUDs are harmful to the body.
 Not only do they keep your body in either a perpetual state of false pregnancy or inflammation, they change your physiology in a way that impairs your ability to choose a healthy mate (should you want one).
 I could go on about the vast body of research showing the negative effects of hormonal birth control, but you have access to google and pubmed, it’s not hard to find.

-There are valid situations where the benefits outweigh risks.
+There are valid situations where the benefits of hormonal contraception and copper IUDS outweigh risks.
 Everyone should have access to all safe forms of contraception, and women deserve exponentially more and better education about their bodies, fertility, and hormones.
 We do women such a disservice with how little is taught in “sex-ed”.
 Much of what is taught in school or in the 5-min of talking with your OBGYN is incomplete or downright incorrect.

 Masc/Fem Teachings